okocraft/Retcon/README.md

 ![RETCON LOGO](https://i.imgur.com/MCm2uUm.png)

 Retcon.
-A server's statistics logger.
+A Tool to track server's statistics.

 ## Requirements

-* Java 8 or later
+* Java 8 or later.
+We recommend using latest JDK.
-* Spigot, Paper, or something great for MC Server
+* Spigot or Paper

+## Soft dependency

+Retcon uses those plugins to track plugin-relevant statistics.
+If some plugins are absent, Retcon still works.

 * EssentialsX
+* NuVotifier
-* *PATIENCE*
+* mcMMO

-## Target to logging
+## Things to track

+* Executed command by the player
+* Balance changes from *EssentialsX*
-* Command
+* Vote from *NuVotifier*
-* Player's balance (from EssentialsX)
+* Admin/Party Chat from *mcMMO*

 More features to be added.

 ## Command

-* No command implemented.
-There's a command `/retcon` for dummy.
+* There's a command `/retcon` as dummy.

 ## License

-* GPLv3.

 ```
 Retcon.
-A server's statistics logger.
+A Tool to track server's statistics.
 Copyright (C) 2019 AKANE AKAGI (akaregi)

 This program is free software: you can redistribute it and/or modify